devlinjunker/template.github.semver/README.md

 ## Dependencies/Frameworks
 _List the frameworks, libraries, and tools the project uses:_

+- Git - to clone and use Githooks for process enforcement
 - GitHub - this template is based on the GitHub completion stats and has a `.github/` directory

 ## Quick Setup/Run